EpicCarlito/EmailChecker/README.md

 # EmailChecker

-A simple way to check if an email exists
+A simple way to check if an email exists!
+You can also check the domain of the email.

-## Warning

-Make sure Port 25 is allowed!
-If the port is blocked, all email checks will return false.
+**Warning:** Port 25 must be allowed!
+(Or email checks return false)

 ## Installation